Skip to content

 • Go to Admin in the left-hand nav.

-• Find the member in the list and click ⚙ under Manage.
+• Find the member in the list and click the icon on the right to open the member panel.

 You assign workspace admins on the Admin page.